ExploringArtInt/e210/docs/gui.md

     - create appFSM to set state

 ## NEXT
+- Spinner
+  - test delay function to verify it works

-- App - fsm with one or more pages
+- App - fsm with one or more cards
-- Page - fsm with one or more layers
+      - an app has a router that can parse URL parameters to a Page>Card>Flow
-       - a page contains the entire DOM
+      - an app contains the entire DOM
+      - an app has a 2D light source for any 2D shadows
-- Layer - fsm with zero or more menus, breadcrumbs, flows, tables and/or canvases
+- Card - fsm with zero or more menus, breadcrumbs, flows, tables and/or canvases
+        - a card can be active or hidden
+        - a card can have a border
+          - a border has a corner radius starting at 0
+          - a border can have a 2D shadow
-        - a layer has a z-index
+        - a card has a z-index
-        - a layer can be modal, interaction and tabbing is trapped within layer
+        - a card can be modal, interaction and tabbing is trapped within card
           - close by hitting escape key
           - close by selecting close button
-        - a layer can be non-modal, interaction and tabbing continues within page
+        - a card can be non-modal, interaction and tabbing continues within page
         - vertical and horizontal alignment via Flex
 - Menu - holds one or more buttons
   - Button - click to request action
     - Optional icon
     - Optional text
-- Breadcrumbs - a set of crumbs
+- CrumbTrail - a set of one or more crumbs
+  - can optionally have a dataTree
+  - a crumb trail has a seperator between crumbs (/, |, >)
   - Crumb - a single link back up the heirarchy
-    - crumbs have a seperator between them (/, |, >)
 - Flow - fsm with one or more steps
   - Step - fsm with zero or more elements and/or buttons
     - Element